 I have been thinking of what would be my answer to the same question, and I realized that what worries me the most from technology is its extraordinary capability to banish responsibility from my own life.

 The current narrative that is used to wrap-up many of today’s technological advancements is that it will free us from all mundane activities so we can pursue our dreams and goals undisturbed.
 Technology – we are told – will disburden us from all mental and bodily involvement with the stuff that surrounds us.
 It will unshackle us from tedious routines, and manual tasks and all that planning we always have to do, so we can rise to become masters that just have to decree out loud their wishes.

-Thus, reality becomes an extension of our will.
+The goal is to transform reality into an extension of our will.